tofflemire/tofflemire.github.io/pages/photometry.md

 With our observations now complete, we have focused on the eccentric binaries in our sample DQ Tau and TWA 3A, where the level of accretion variability is predicted to be highest.

 ### DQ Tau
-DQ Tau is an equal-mass, pre-MS binary with an eccentricity of 0.57.
+DQ Tau is an equal-mass, pre-MS binary with an eccentricity of 0.57 and an orbital period of 15.8 days.

 <img src="/local_files/DQ_Mdot.jpg" width="300" ALIGN="right" HSPACE="25" />
 The figure to the right presents the mass accretion rate as a function of orbital cycle.
 The mass accretion rate is derived from LCO <i>U</i>-band observations.
 The vertical dashed lines mark periastron passages.
 Although there is a significant amount of variation from one orbit to the next, we find consistent accretion events near periastron passages, just as the models above predict.
 A fourier analysis of these data find periodicity in the accretion rate matching the oribtal period.